rorynolan/autothresholdr/cran-comments.md

 ## R CMD check results

 * 0 ERRORs | 0 WARNINGs | 0 NOTEs
-* The clang-UBSAN issue on CRAN is now fixed.

 ## Reverse Dependencies

-* There are 3 reverse dependencies: `detrendr`, `nandb` and `SPUTNIK`.
-This update does not break any of these :-)
+* There are 2 reverse dependencies: `detrendr` and `nandb`. `nandb` is already broken, but this update to `autothresholdr` does not make it any worse.
+A fix to `nandb` for its problem will arrive in the next week.